pogipop/cloudron/docs/references/selfhosting.md

     HTTPS.
 *   The Cloudron automatically installs and renews certificates for your apps as needed.
 Should installation of certificate fail for reasons beyond it's control, Cloudron admins will get a notification about it.
-*   Cloudron sets the `Strict-Transport-Security` header to protect apps against downgrade attacks and cookie hijacking
+*   Cloudron sets the `Strict-Transport-Security` header (HSTS) to protect apps against downgrade attacks and cookie hijacking.
 *   Cloudron has A+ rating for SSL from [SSL Labs](https://cloudron.io/blog/2017-02-22-release-0.102.0.html).

 ## App isolation